-Depending on oil and natural gas prices in 2016, we could breach certain financial covenants under our revolving credit facility, which would constitute a default under our revolving credit facility.
-Such default would require a waiver from our lenders in order for us to avoid an event of default and subsequent acceleration of all amounts outstanding under our revolving credit facility or foreclosure on our oil and natural gas properties.
+Should oil and natural gas prices decline in 2017, we could breach certain financial covenants under our revolving credit facility or our term loan credit agreement, which would constitute a default under our revolving credit facility or our term loan credit agreement.
+Such default would require a waiver from our lenders in order for us to avoid an event of default and subsequent acceleration of all amounts outstanding under our revolving credit facility or our term loan credit agreement or foreclosure on our oil and natural gas properties.
 If the lenders under our revolving credit facility were to accelerate the indebtedness under our revolving credit facility as a result of such defaults, such acceleration could cause a cross-default of all of our other outstanding indebtedness and permit the holders of such indebtedness to accelerate the maturities of such indebtedness.
-As of December 31, 2015, we had debt outstanding under our revolving credit facility of \$608 million.
+As of December 31, 2016, we had debt outstanding under our revolving credit facility of \$463 million and under our term loan credit agreement of \$60 million.
 Such a cross-default or cross-acceleration could have a wider impact on our liquidity than might otherwise arise from a default or acceleration of a single debt instrument.
 If an event of default occurs, or if other debt agreements cross-default, and the lenders under the affected debt agreements accelerate the maturity of any loans or other debt outstanding, the saleable value of our assets may not be sufficient to repay all of our outstanding indebtedness.